datarichard/shit-happens/README.md

 *Affective wellbeing*.
 Each survey contains the SF-36, a widely used self-completion measure of health status (Ware Jr, 2000).
 It comprises 36 items which are used to measure eight scales covering various aspects of physical, emotional and mental health.
-The mental component summary score (MCS) is weighted primarily by items that reflect both positive affect (e.g “how often have you felt calm and peaceful?”) and negative affect (“how often have you felt downhearted and blue?”).
-To calculate the MCS, we followed standard procedures (McHorney et al., 1994, 1993;
-Ware Jr and Sherbourne, 1992) and scoring algorithms were applied to produce the MCS using the Australian norms (STATISTICS, 1997).
+We calculated a summed score based on item 9 (9a-9i), where 5 questions dealt with positive and negative aspects of mental health (e.g., “Felt so down in the dumps nothing could cheer me up”, “Been happy”), and four questions dealt with positive and negative aspects of vitality (e.g., “feel full of life”, “felt worn out”).
+We reverse scored relevant items to ensure the summed score represented better well-being with higher scores.
+The Cronbach’s alpha for the 9 questions in item 9 was 0.894 (see Supplementary Material).

 *Life events*.
 Details on life events are collected in the self-completion questionnaire of HILDA and have been included since wave